 Importance of Nag Panchami

-In India snakes are highly auspicious creature who resides in the neck of Lord Shiva whereas provides a comfortable seat to Lord Vishnu.
-From many decades, snakes are worshiped on every occasion and offering prayers along with fruits and milk blesses an individual with boons and happiness.
+In India, snakes are the highly auspicious creature who resides in the neck of Lord Shiva whereas provides a comfortable seat to Lord Vishnu.
+From many decades, snakes are worshiped on every occasion and offering prayers along with fruits and milk bless an individual with boons and happiness.

-It is believed that snakes resides in “patal lok” which is also known as “nag lok” and on this day ploughing a field is strictly prohibited which may harm a snake in some or other ways.
+It is believed that snakes reside in “patal lok” which is also known as “nag lok” and on this day ploughing a field is strictly prohibited which may harm a snake in some or other ways.
 Be it North India or South India people celebrate this festival in their own ways.
 Since snakes are closer to our almighty god one never kills a snake intentionally due to fear of getting bad curses.

 In astrology also snakes influences our life by giving us positivity in our life and sometimes it also inhibits one’s growth by influencing us with “Kala Sarpa Dosha”.
 Kala sarpa dosha occurs due to ill effects of killing a snake by us or by our ancestors which keeps haunting an individual in their dreams.
 This dosha hinders the prosperity and in all prospects of life unless and until we offer our prayers to snakes god.
 King cobra and many other snakes are there whom prayers are offered either in the form of their images, metallic idols or in real.